- SCU Home Page

 In order to qualify for a Federal Direct PLUS Loan, the parent must be the student's biological or adoptive mother or father.
 A stepparent whose assets and income are taken into account when determining the student's expected family contribution is also eligible to borrow a Federal Direct PLUS Loan.
 Parent borrowers must have good credit history to be approved.
 Students must be dependent, undergraduate students and enrolled at least half-time.

-Interest rate is a fixed-variable of 6.41%, capped at 10.5%.
-There is no grace period for a Federal Direct PLUS Loan.
+NOTE: There is no grace period for a Federal Direct PLUS Loan.
 Interest begins to accrue immediately after the first disbursement of the Federal Direct PLUS Loan.
 Repayment of both principal and interest begins within 60 days after the final disbursement of the loan.
 The Direct Loan Program offers deferment and forbearance options.
 Federal Direct PLUS Loan borrowers can contact the Direct Loan Servicing Center at (800) 848-0979 for information on delaying repayment.

 Parent borrowers may borrow up to the cost of attendance minus other financial aid the student has been awarded.